Police: Boy, 9, fatally struck by 86-year-old driver in NYC

 Police say Giovanni suffered severe head trauma.
 He was taken to a hospital, where he was pronounced dead.

 Police say the driver kept going but was stopped a few blocks away.
-Charges against him are pending.
+They say 86-year-old Juan Jimenez was arrested on charges including leaving the scene of an accident and failure to yield to a pedestrian.

 Most Read Nation & World Stories